QuickBirdEng/XCoordinator/README.md

         .startWith(false)
 ```

-## 🎭 Example
+## 📚 Documentation & Example app

+To get more information about XCoordinator, check out the [documentation](https://quickbirdstudios.github.io/XCoordinator)
-Check out this [repository](https://github.com/quickbirdstudios/XCoordinator/tree/master/Example) as an example project using XCoordinator.
+and this [repository](https://github.com/quickbirdstudios/XCoordinator/tree/master/Example) serves as an example project using XCoordinator.

 ## 👨‍✈️ Why coordinators